gcarbo01/process-diagram/README.md

 Swimlines represent participants in the process.
 They are subdivided into Pools and Lanes.
 <br>
 ### Pool
 A Pool is the graphical representation of a Participant in a Collaboration.
 It also acts as a “swimlane” and a graphical container for partitioning a set of Activities from other Pools, usually in the context of B2B situations.
 A Pool MAY have internal details in the form of the Process that will be executed.
-Or a Pool MAY have no internal details, i.e., it can be a "black box."
+Or a Pool MAY have no internal details, i.e., it can be a "black box." <br>
 <br>
 <img src="./images/Pool1.jpg" align="center" width=45% height=45%>
 <br>
 <br>
 ### Lane
 A Lane is a sub-partition within a Process, sometimes within a Pool, and will extend the entire length of the Process, either vertically or horizontally.
-Lanes are used to organize and categorize Activities.
+Lanes are used to organize and categorize Activities.  <br>
 <br>
 <img src="./images/Lane1.jpg" align="center" width=45% height=45%>
 <br>